pump-io/pump.io/README.md

 * *hsts* Controls the HTTP `Strict-Transport-Security` header.
-It's passed directly to the [hsts](https://www.npmjs.com/package/hsts) module, so you can set `true` to use the defaults (180 days, `includeSubdomains` is on) or set an object to use a longer time, enable preloading, etc.
+It's passed directly to the [hsts](https://www.npmjs.com/package/hsts) module, so you can set `true` to use the defaults (180 days, `includeSubdomains` is on) or set an object to use a longer time, enable preloading, etc. The default is `false`.
 * *uploaddir* Obsolete; see issue #1261
 * *datadir* Directory for the server to store data in (mostly uploads).
 Should be the full path of a local directory that's readable and writeable by the